steven65a00/WNC-assignment/README.md

 I do the data preprocessing and model analysis in Modelselecting.py.
 More detail please see the Writeup for assignment.pdf.

 # predict_testing.py
-I do the prediction on testing data with the best model selected by the result from Modelselecting.py in predict_testing.py.
+I do the prediction on testing data in predict_testing.py with the best model selected by the result from Modelselecting.py.
 I selected the random forest classifier as prediction model, and the predicted result is:

 ['B', 'A', 'B', 'A', 'A', 'E', 'D', 'B', 'A', 'A', 'B', 'C', 'B', 'A', 'E', 'E', 'A', 'B', 'B', 'B']